 Buffalo, Blue Cheese, and Bacon Hot Dogs

-- Buffalo Ketchup (see below)
+- Buffalo Ketchup see below

 - 8 Tablespoons crumbled blue cheese

-- Four slices of bacon, cooked and crumbled
+- 4 slices bacon, cooked and crumbled

 For the Buffalo Ketchup:

 - Combine all ingredients in a bowl and mix well.
 Use within a couple hours or store in the refrigerator for up to two weeks.